 716.1.
-In order to establish the performance of specimens which have been subjected to the tests specified in paras 719-733 it may be necessary to undertake an investigation programme involving both inspection and further subsidiary testing.
+In order to establish the performance of specimens which have been subjected to the tests specified in paras 719-733, it may be necessary to undertake an investigative programme involving both inspection and further subsidiary testing.
 Generally, the first step will be a visual examination of the specimen and recording by photography.
 In addition, other inspections may be necessary.
-If the tests were performed with specimens containing radioactive trace material, wipe tests may give a measurement of the leakage.
-Leaktightness may be evaluated by following the procedures outlined in paras 646.3-646.5 (Type IP, Type A, Type B).
-Likewise, the shielding integrity may be evaluated by the use of trace radiation material placed inside the packaging.
-After examination of the outer integrity, the containment system should be disassembled to check the interior situation: integrity of capsules, glass, flasks, etc.; stability of geometrical compartments, particularly in the case where the intended contents are fissile material; distribution of absorbent material;

-stability of shielding; and function of mechanical parts.
-The investigatory programme should be aimed at examining three specific areas:
+If the tests were performed with specimens containing trace radioactive material, wipe tests may give a measure of the leakage.
+Leaktightness may be evaluated by following the procedures outlined in paras 648.3-648.5 (Type IP, Type A, Type B(U), Type B(M)).
+Likewise, the shielding integrity may be evaluated by the use of trace radioactive material placed inside the packaging.
+After examination of the outer integrity, the containment system should be disassembled to check the interior situation: integrity of capsules, glass, flasks, etc.; stability of geometric compartments, particularly in the case where the intended contents are fissile material; distribution of absorbent material; stability of shielding and function of mechanical parts.
+The investigative programme should be aimed at examining three specific areas:

-- Integrity of the containment system;

-- Integrity of shielding;
+- (i) Integrity of the containment system; - (ii) Integrity of shielding;

-- Assurance, where applicable, that no rearrangement of the fissile contents or neutron poison or degree of moderation has adversely influenced the assumptions and predictions of the criticality assessment.
+(iii) Assurance, where applicable, that no rearrangement of the fissile contents or neutron poison or degree of moderation has adversely influenced the assumptions and predictions of the criticality assessment.

-- 716.2.
+716.2.
 The integrity of the containment system can be evaluated in many ways.
 For example, the radioactive release from the containment system can be calculated on the basis of the volumetric (e.g. gaseous) release.

-- 716.3.
+716.3.
 In the case of test specimens representative of full sized containment systems, direct leakage measurements can be made on the test specimen.

-- 716.4.
-The two following areas need attention:
+716.4.
+The following two areas need attention:

-- The performance of the normal closure system;

-- The leakage levels which may have occurred elsewhere in the containment system.
+- (i) The performance of the normal closure system; - (ii) The leakage which may have occurred elsewhere in the containment system.

-- 716.5.
+716.5.
 Containment, in accordance with the Transport Regulations, involves so many variables that a single standard test procedure is not feasible.

-- 716.6.
-In the American National Standard N14.5-1997 [3], acceptable types of test, listed in order of increasing sensitivity under usual conditions, include but are not limited to:
+716.6.
+In the American National Standard N14.5-1997 [5], acceptable types of test, listed in order of increasing sensitivity under usual conditions, include, but are not limited to:

-- Gas pressure drop;
+- (a) Gas pressure drop;

-- Water immersion bubble or soap bubble;
+- (b) Water immersion bubble or soap bubble;

-- Ethylene glycol;
+- (c) Ethylene glycol;

-- Gas pressure rise;
+- (d) Gas pressure rise;

-- Vacuum air bubble;
+- (e) Vacuum air bubble;

-- Halogen detector;
+- (f) Halogen detector;

-- Helium mass spectrometer.
+- (g) Helium mass spectrometer.

 716.7.
-This standard:
+This standard (ANSI N14.5-1997) [5]:

-Relates the regulatory requirements for radioactive material containment to practical detectable mass flow leakage rates;

-- Defines the term 'leaktight' in terms of a volumetric flow rate; - Makes some simplifying, conservative assumptions so that many of the variables may be consolidated; - Describes a release test procedure; - Describes specific volumetric leakage tests.
+- (a) Relates the regulatory requirements for radioactive material containment to practical detectable mass flow leakage rates; - (b) Defines the term 'leaktight' in terms of a volumetric flow rate; - (c) Makes some simplifying, conservative assumptions so that many of the variables can be consolidated; - (d) Describes a release test procedure; - (e) Describes specific volumetric leakage tests.

 716.8.
-ISO 12807 [4] specifies gas leakage test criteria and tests methods for demonstrating that Type B(U) and B(M) packages comply with the integrity containment requirements of the Transport Regulations for design, fabrication, pre-shipment and periodic verifications.
-Preferred leakage test methods described by ISO 12807 include but are not limited to:
+ISO 12807 [6] specifies gas leakage test criteria and tests methods for demonstrating that Type B(U) and Type B(M) packages comply with the integrity containment requirements of the Transport Regulations for design, fabrication, pre-shipment and periodic verifications.
+Preferred leakage test methods described by ISO 12807 include, but are not limited to: